-- Irvin Mayfield's New Orleans Jazz Orchestra has broken ground on its New Orleans Jazz Market.
-The new facility, located in the former Gators Department Store, will serve as a performance space and feature music education experiences, a New Orleans Jazz archive, and tributes to current and past Jazz Masters.
+- Irvin Mayfield and the New Orleans Jazz Orchestra's New Orleans Jazz Market is under construction.
+The new facility, located in the former Gators Department Store, will serve as a performance space and feature music education experiences, a New Orleans Jazz archive and tributes to current and past Jazz Masters.
 The New Orleans Jazz Market is expected to open in March of 2015.

-- The French Market Corporation and Crescent City Farmers Market will debut a weekly farmers market at the historic French Market property on October 15.
+- The French Market Corporation and Crescent City Farmers Market debuted a weekly farmers market at the historic French Market property on October 15.
 The farmers market will take place every Wednesday from 2-6 p.m. and will include live cooking demos, music and local food.

 - IndyCar, the premier American-based open-wheel racing series, will race in the New Orleans area for the first time on April 12, 2015.
 The open-wheel race will take place at NOLA Motorsports Park's 2.75-mile road course in Avondale, Louisiana, approximately 14 miles southwest of downtown New Orleans.
 The $60 million NOLA Motorsports Park opened in 2011.